 The geometry of the nanoparticles when they bind into clusters determines which color they appear as: when the nanoparticles are spread apart they are red and when they cluster together they are dark blue.
 However, the droplets of water also compress the particle clusters, causing them to shadow each other and make the clustered state nearly transparent.

 At the moment, the material developed by the Cambridge researchers is in a single layer, so is only able to change to a single color.
 However, different nanoparticle materials and shapes could be used in extra layers to make a fully dynamic material, like real chameleon skin.

 The researchers also observed that the artificial cells can ‘swim’ in simple ways, similar to the algae Volvox.
-Shining a light on one edge of the droplets causes the surface to peel towards the light, pushing it forward.
-Under stronger illumination, high pressure bubbles briefly form to push the droplets along a surface.
+Shining a light on one edge of the droplets causes the surface to peel toward the light, pushing it forward.
+Under stronger illumination, high-pressure bubbles briefly form to push the droplets along a surface.

 “This work is a big advance in using nanoscale technology to do biomimicry,” said co-author Sean Cormier.
 “We’re now working to replicate this on roll-to-roll films so that we can make meters of color-changing sheets.
 Using structured light we also plan to use the light-triggered swimming to ‘herd’ droplets.
 It will be really exciting to see what collective behaviors are generated.”

 The research was funded by the European Research Council (ERC) and the Engineering and Physical Sciences Research Council (EPSRC).

 Reference: “Motile Artificial Chromatophores: Light-Triggered Nanoparticles for Microdroplet Locomotion and Color Change” by Andrew R. Salmon, Sean Cormier, Wenting Wang, Chris Abell and Jeremy J. Baumberg, 20 August 2019, Advanced Optical Materials